GabrielleAkers/calibre-web-server/README.md

 I currently run this on an ubuntu instance hosted by hetzner.

-Change the file [template.env](./template.env) to `.env` and fill in the values then deploy everything to your server and run `docker compose up -d` to start the containers.
+Rename the file [template.env](./template.env) to `.env` and fill in the values then deploy everything to your server and run `docker compose up -d` to start the containers.